kparkov/programming-fundamentals/src/Week 3/README.md

 // Set all characters to their lower variant name.ToLower();        // => shinzo abe

-// Find the index (position) of the first occurence of substring within the string name.IndexOf("Ab");    // => 7 name.IndexOf("Shin");  // => 0
+// Find the index (position) of the first occurrence of substring within the string name.IndexOf("Ab");    // => 7 name.IndexOf("Shin");  // => 0
 name.IndexOf("wuut");  // => -1

-// Find the index (position) of the first occurence of substring starting at a specific index "Hurra Hurra Hurra!".IndexOf("H", 3);   // => 6
+// Find the index (position) of the first occurrence of substring starting at a specific index "Hurra Hurra Hurra!".IndexOf("H", 3);   // => 6
 "Hurra Hurra Hurra!".IndexOf("H", 6);   // => 6
 "Hurra Hurra Hurra!".IndexOf("H", 7);   // => 12

-// Find the index (position) of the last occurence of substring within the string "ABBA".LastIndexOf("B")  // => 2
+// Find the index (position) of the last occurrence of substring within the string "ABBA".LastIndexOf("B")  // => 2

 // Get a substring from a start index and a count